|

-began his musical career leading a Country and Skiffle band called
+began his musical career at the age of 18 leading a Country and Skiffle band called

 had been inspired to take up the acoustic guitar a year or so before